karlbuscheck/teaching-distilgpt2-to-cook/README.md

 - Create a DataFrame and split it into training and test sets
 - Test the base model on a single sentence
 - Fine-tune the model using the recipe dataset
-- Evaluate the fine-tuned model's recipe writing skills
+- Evaluate the fine-tuned model's recipe-writing skills

 ## Tools & Libraries Used